-Commercial Director, Frank Norman admits that most people outside the area associate the town with comedy gangsta Ali G, a fictional character played by Sacha Baron Cohen.
+Business Development Director, Frank Norman admits that most people outside the area associate the town with comedy gangsta Ali G, a fictional character played by Sacha Baron Cohen.
 He says “But it is also true that most people don’t know Staines is situated on one of the most beautiful stretches of the River Thames and I agree that a naming strategy, changing to Staines-on-Thames may certainly make the town sound more desirable, but we have to be careful that any name change or rebranding, whether for a product, business or location is always carried out for the right reasons.
 In the case of a town however, it is important that any naming strategy ensures it understand the heritage of the area.”

 The Romans settled in Staines in 43AD and the first Staines Bridge was constructed to provide an important Thames crossing point.
 In fact it is assumed there was more than one bridge as the Roman name for Staines was ‘ad pontes’ (at the bridges).
 The present day name of Staines actually comes from Old English meaning ‘the place of the stones’.

 In fact a border stana, or stone, on the bank of the River Thames, dated 1280, still remains, indicating the western limit of the City of London’s jurisdiction over the Thames.